fidometa/Smart_Contract/README.md

 11. Using 'unlockToken' some amount of token can be unlocked by admin only.
 12. A user can check how much amount is locked in their wallet and for how much time.
 13. Token can be burn/mint by admin only.
-14. SetMaxTxPercent can be set by admin, it will set max_transaction_amount of token  a user can send at once.
+14. MaxTxPercent can be set by admin, it will set max_transaction_amount of token a user can send at once.